What are English comparatives and superlatives?

 – Provide examples of comparative/superlative adjectives and adverbs

-This short course deals with the topic of forming and using comparative and superlatives in the English language.
+This short reader deals with the topic of forming and using comparative and superlatives in the English language.
 Whether you’re practising general English or are a university student studying English for academic purposes, having a confident knowledge of this grammar topic will help you to construct your sentences with more confidence and ease.
-Over the next five lessons, we’ll discuss the general concepts of comparatives and superlatives, exploring their forms and rules as well as their most useful constructions.
-If at the end of this course you would like to test your knowledge of these concepts, don’t forget to unlock and access our beginner-, intermediate- and advanced-level worksheets on this topic.
+Over the next five chapters, we’ll discuss the general concepts of comparatives and superlatives, exploring their forms and rules as well as their most useful constructions.
+If at the end of this reader you would like to test your knowledge of these concepts, don’t forget to unlock and access our beginner-, intermediate- and advanced-level worksheets on this topic.

 What is grammatical comparison?